On the Identity of the Two Witnesses

 Any symbolic associations presented are offered as interpretive supports rather than doctrinal assertions, and the conclusions remain provisional, open to refinement through further study and discernment.

-This proposal understands the “death” of the Two Witnesses in covenantal terms.
-Hebrews 9 explains that covenantal testimony is enacted through death (Hebrews 9:16), framing death not merely as biological cessation but as the moment when covenantal authority is activated.
+This proposal understands the “death” of the Two Witnesses in covenantal terms, expressed not as humans but as the Word Himself.
+Hebrews 9 explains that covenantal testimony is enacted through death (Hebrews 9:16), framing death not merely as biological cessation but as the moment when covenantal authority is activated, continuing what the Word began in Christ’s earthly ministry.
 This provides the theological framework for interpreting the death and vindication of the Two Witnesses in Revelation 11:7–13.

 With this covenantal framework in place, first consider Jachin and Boaz, the pillars of Solomon’s Temple.
-These pillars are considered here as symbolic supports that mirror the dual structure of Scripture.
-Standing at the entrance of the Temple, they served as visible signs of God’s covenantal stability and presence, making them fitting metaphors for the twofold foundation upon which the entirety of biblical revelation rests.
+These pillars are considered here as symbolic supports that mirror the dual structure of Scripture, representing dual expressions of the one Word.
+Standing at the entrance of the Temple, they served as signs of God’s covenantal stability and testimony, making them fitting metaphors for the twofold foundation upon which the entirety of biblical revelation rests.

 Consider: Two pillars, one Temple; two Testaments, one Word.